jakhax/learning-golang/simple_rest_api/README.md

 No database implementation yet, using hard coded data.

+I am yet to sanitize user input hence input injection may be possible.

 ## Quick Start
 Make sure you have correctly setup go and created a project in `$GOPATH`